Amid Trump Attacks And Snubs, Zucker's CNN Reclaims Newsy Mission

 Zucker said he has his own message for CNN: "Do not be intimidated.
 Go where the story goes.
 Report the facts.
 Make sure you've got it right.
 And don't let things that the president says or that the White House does throw you off your game."

-It's not surprising Zucker has a spring in his step — the network has performed strongly, riding public interest in (and concern about) Trump to high ratings, huge digital audiences and record profits.
+It's not surprising Zucker has spring in his step — the network has performed strongly, riding public interest in (and concern about) Trump to high ratings, huge digital audiences and record profits.
 The network has broken major stories in recent weeks that discomfited the administration, such as the scoop that intelligence chiefs had briefed then-President Obama and President-elect Trump about concerns that Russian operatives had compromising material on Trump.

-CNN anchor Jake Tapper, who followed his breakout performance during the campaign with a series of mesmerizing interviews, has segued into a role of journalistic fact-checker and truth-teller, to the joy of many of his viewers and peers and to the scorn of the president and his most adamant defenders.
+CNN anchor Jake Tapper, who followed his breakout performance during the campaign with a series of mesmerizing interviews, has segued into a role of journalistic fact-checker and truth teller, to the joy of many of his viewers and peers and to the scorn of the president and his most adamant defenders.
 In response, the White House routinely freezes out Tapper and CNN from interviews with its most visible and senior officials.

 "We have wondered whether that [criticism] would have impact on the brand equity of CNN," Zucker said, adding that he commissioned a study on the subject in January.
 "I can tell you that there was no diminution whatsoever."